This Ultra-Quiet Window Air Conditioner Has the Most Genius Design I've Ever Seen

 I was unscientifically clocking around 47 decibels on my iPhone (which is indeed quiet), but I’m also not an engineer.
 I’m just a guy that does a bunch of voiceover work and game-streaming and is paranoid about background noise while recording.
 Cutting out the window works, and with the exception of an audible squeak when the unit occasionally kicks into high gear, all you hear is a faint fan noise.
 The only other noise I heard was a slight sloshing of pooled water on humid and rainy days, but this was improved when I found out you need to install the unit at a slight angle facing downward in order for it to drain correctly.

 The real test of this thing came when I went to sleep.
-Due to the layout of my apartment, the only spot I can place an air conditioner was right above my be.
+Due to the layout of my apartment, the only spot I can place an air conditioner was right above my bed.
 This usually means that every summer, I just get deeply mediocre sleep.
 No more: Midea’s A/C is so incredibly quiet.
 The only distraction I experienced was the soft glow of the LED lights, which you can thankfully disable in the app.

 The Midea A/C is wifi-enabled, so you can download an app to control it with your phone (registration required).
 The app itself is fairly robust and useful, allowing you to control the unit and set schedules, and it’s compatible with Google Home and Alexa (but not Apple’s HomeKit).
 If you don’t own an Alexa-enabled device because you don’t want to mess around with any of that Internet of Things shit, you’re absolutely on the right side of history—but also the unit comes with a standard remote for controlling it manually.
 It also has a “swing” feature that throws the air around to better simulate a breeze, which I found pleasant, a dehumidifying dry mode, and a “sleep” function that raises the temperature slightly for 7 hours before returning to the base temperature.
 All of those can be toggled on with the app, the remote, or on the unit itself.